favna/ribbon/docs/index.md

 <a name="module_regexmatchtoggle"></a>

 ## regexmatchtoggle ⇒ <code>Message</code>
-Moderation RegexMatchToggleCommand - Toggle Toggle commands matching on regex for this server
+Moderation RegexMatchToggleCommand - Toggle commands matching on regex for this server
 **Aliases**: `rmt`, `regexmatch`

 **Returns**: <code>Message</code> - Confirmation the setting was stored